hwangbro/public_notes/crystal_faq.md

 ### What other RNG manips do you do?
 1) LID manip (described above)
+2) TID manip.
+I attempt to manipulate my TID to also be `01001`.
+If I succeed, Kenya will have the same OT as my trainer id, so it will not gain boosted exp and save a level up (~3s).
+There's no penalty for missing TID.
-2) Totodile manip, which allows us to get a Totodile with perfect or near perfect stats to get us through the early game
+3) Totodile manip, which allows us to get a Totodile with perfect or near perfect stats to get us through the early game
-3) On Route 29.
+4) On Route 29.
 (2 times), to manipulate 0 encounters through the grass tiles
-4) On Route 30.
+5) On Route 30.
 We manipulate 0 encounters through the grass tiles on the way to Violet City
-5) On Route 32.
+6) On Route 32.
 We manipulate 0 encounters through the grass tiles and a spinner pass
-6) Raikou manip.
+7) Raikou manip.
 We manipulate a Raikou with extremely good stats and Hidden Power - Ice.
 This is our main carry through the game.
-7) Douglas manip.
+8) Douglas manip.
 There is a spinner inside Pryce's gym that we cannot dodge reliably, so we sometimes perform a final manipulation to get past him without fighting.

 ### What are spinners?
 - Spinners are a classification of trainers that spin rapidly in place, making them difficult to avoid if we need to pass them.